kayozozoz/SPTask-28Mar/README.md

 - To set up the dictionary, go to Task.java, line 159
   - "FileInputStream in = new FileInputStream("F:\\Projects\\SPTask\\src\\WordsRTF.rtf");"
-  - Update the location of the dictionary file, WordsRTF.rtf, on your computer
+  - Update the location of the dictionary file, WordsRTF.rtf, on your computer (In this case, any rtf file can be used for dictionary)
   - Save and run

 - Input consists of a question number followed by an input data.
 For example,